interbr/FelixLongolius-3D-Webseite/README.md

 the "php-fpm"-version needs to be adjusted in the webserver-script.
 Maybe you have php8.1 or php8.3?

-at least two directoried need write permission.
+at least two directories need write permission.
 I would need "chmod 775 fleo.at-medien/audioStations fleo.at-medien/userImages" at least.

 [popular.gb.fleo.at]